hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/recon report.md

 #### **Target: Grid 36 S YD 73297 68825**
 - **Coordinates:** 36 S YD 73297 68825
-- **Strategic Importance:** Unnamed military installation likely housing air defense systems and ground support units.
+- **Strategic Importance:** Military installation with a significant number of **bunkers** of unknown purpose, possibly used for storage, command operations, or protected assets.
+The presence of an **SA-6 SAM system** suggests the site is actively defended.
 - **Threat Assessment:**
-  - **SA-6 SAM system** detected in the area, with defensive posture expected.
+  - **SA-6 SAM system** deployed, providing medium-range air defense.
+  - Multiple **bunkers**, purpose unknown—possible **ammunition storage, command center, or protected assets**.
+  - Potential presence of **ground units** supporting air defense operations.
 - **Operational Plan:**
-  - Conduct **SEAD** missions to suppress or neutralize the SA-6 system.
+  - Conduct **SEAD** missions to suppress or neutralize the **SA-6 system**.
-  - Gather intelligence on additional ground unit locations and movements through **ISR**.
+  - Perform **ISR** to determine the function of the **bunkers** and assess potential high-value targets.
+  - Monitor for **ground unit movements** that could indicate active operations or reinforcement of other locations.

 ![Screenshot](https://github.com/hitchc8ck/dcs/blob/main/missions/campaigns/syria/op_beowulf/mission%20data/images/yd7368.png)